miekg/gotmplfmt/README.md

 # gotmplfmt

 Fmt Go HTML templates.

-There is one option.
-The indenting used is 1 tab - this allow your terminal's tab width setting to do its work.
+Gotmplfmt only has one option (setting the width).
+The indenting used is 1 tab - this allow your editors's tab setting to do its work.
 The formatter is rather simple, there is no AST creation, it just iterates over a list of tokens.
+(An AST was tried, but it being to smart/advanced it lead to problems).

 Before a {{block}} or {{define}} an extra newline is introduced.